Aeroknight786/BinModelOptimised/README.md

   discount = np.exp(-r * dt)        #Discounting the Expected Pay-Offs when exercised.
 ```

 We define and empty array to fill with the spot price values on the terminal exercise date.
 We back calculate from the lowest possible value by multiplying the UpMove and dividing by DownMove at each step.
-This helps us iterate through all the possible terminal values considering all paths stemming from the binomial distribution.
+This helps us iterate through all the ponsible terminal values considering all paths stemming from the binomial distribution.
 We then calculate the boundary conditions on the terminal date by calculating max(0, S[j] - K) where K is the strike price and S is the precalculated terminal spot price.

 ```python
   #Initialise Asset Prices, Time Step N